meom-group/eophis/docs/source/overview.rst

 .. toctree::
     :maxdepth: 0

-**Eophis** is a collection of tools to ease the deployment of Python scripts (as pre-trained Machine Learning components) within Fortran/C geoscientific models through OASIS.
+**Eophis** is a collection of tools that eases the deployment of Python scripts (as pre-trained Machine Learning components) within Fortran/C geoscientific models through OASIS.

     *Also it is the currently oldest known snake ancestra (2023)*